How Muscles Use Magnesium

 Of course, involuntary muscle twitches can also be caused by too much caffeine or an abundance of stress.
 However, taking magnesium for muscle spasms is a viable solution for many sufferers, considering that up to 75% of people do not get the recommended daily intake of magnesium.

-Magnesium and Cramps in Feet and Legs
+Magnesium Deficiency in the Feet and Legs

 Up to seven percent of children and 60 percent of adults deal with nocturnal foot or leg cramping, according to one study.
 There are several causes for this cramping, including dehydration, overexertion of the muscles, wearing improper footwear, as well as magnesium deficiency.